Why it is Important to Maintain Good Dental Health

 Pneumonia.
 Certain bacteria in your mouth can be pulled into your lungs, causing pneumonia and other respiratory diseases.

 How can I protect my oral health?

 GO TO YOUR DENTIST.
 First and foremost you should be scheduling regular dental checkups and cleanings.
-This is the best way to ensure and maintain your teeth looking the best and being healthy.
+This is the best way to ensure and maintain your teeth look the best and be healthy.
 Dr. Gronemyer is always accepting new patients with any and all mouth conditions and requesting an appointment is easy!

 Brush Your Teeth.
 You should brush your teeth at least twice a day with a soft-bristled brush using fluoride toothpaste.

 Floss Daily.
 Plaque acts quickly!
 Skipping a few days, allows bacteria the perfect amount of time to solidify.

 Use Mouthwash.
 Use mouthwash to remove food particles left after brushing and flossing.

 Replace Your Toothbrush.
 Replace your toothbrush every three months or sooner if bristles are splayed or worn.

 Avoid tobacco use.
 Chemicals in tobacco products affect saliva flow in the mouth, making it easier for oral bacteria to stick to teeth and gums.